 I’ll say it again: Don’t use GoDaddy’s basic shared hosting plans.
 The domain registration service is decent, the brand is popular, and even non-techies are familiar with it.
 But… the basic hosting services are a huge waste of money.

 While the WordPress plans are better, they’re too expensive for what you get.
-Hostinger’s WordPress plans offer much faster loading speed, near-perfect uptime, and lower prices, not to mention a free domain name, email addresses, a backup solution, and more.
+Hostinger’s WordPress plans offer much faster loading speed1, near-perfect uptime, and lower prices, not to mention a free domain name, email addresses, a backup solution, and more.

 FAQ